crrobinson14/lambda-meta/README.md

     export const entry = (event: any, context: any, callback: any) => processRequest(handler, event, context, callback);

-This README would be very long if every option was described here.
-Usage examples for every option are included in the [Examples](https://github.com/crrobinson14/lambda-meta/tree/master/examples) folder.
+Usage examples are included in the [Examples](https://github.com/crrobinson14/lambda-meta/tree/master/examples) folder.
 Please review them to get a sense of what is possible.
 Lambda Meta is very flexible!

 ## Input Validation